gnosischain/consensus-deployment-ansible/README.md

 **3. Set bootnodes**

-Grab execution node's endoes with command below and paste some of them into `$network/inventory/group_vars/all.yaml` to act as bootnodes in variable `eth1_bootnode_enode`
+Grab execution node's endoes with command below and paste some of them into `$network/inventory/group_vars/all.yaml` to act as bootnodes in variable `execution_bootnode_enode`

 ```
 ansible-playbook -i $network/inventory/inventory.ini playbooks/tasks/collect_enodes.yml